ivanchromjak/jekyll-theme-eon/theme-docs.md

 You can find the current favicon (favicon.png) inside the theme `/uploads/` directory, just replace it with your new favicon.

 ### Update logo
 The theme uses two logo files one dark for display on light backgrounds and one light logo for display on dark backgrounds.
-If you don't intent to use dark navigation backgrounds you dont need to upload the light logo.
+If you don't intend to use dark navigation backgrounds you don't need to upload the light logo.
 Add your logo image files to `/uploads/` directory, then specify the logo files in `_config.yml`:

 ```yaml